This module is offered to students with no prior knowledge of French.

 - write short simple texts, including personal details

-By the end of the course, students should be able to perform at Level A1 Basic user (Breakthrough) of the Common European Framework.
+By the end of the course, students should be able to perform at Level A1 Basic user (waystage) of the CEFR (Common European Framework of Reference).

 The syllabus will include the following:

-Term 2 will cover items such as: making travel arrangements, giving advice, describing a past event, expressing plans for the future, buying things, dealing with problems.
+Including items such as: introducing and describing people, expressing preferences, describing a city and accommodation, describing daily routine, asking for and giving directions, making travel arrangements; giving advice, describing a past event, expressing plans for the future, buying things, dealing with problems.

-Term 2 will introduce a range of standard structures making it possible to deal with more complex interactions and to talk about events in the past and about plans for the future.
+The course will also introduce a range of standard structures making it possible to deal with more complex interactions and to talk about events in the past and about plans for the future.